ShaHar91/kdomskia/README.md

 - **material3** → Implementation of **Material Design 3** components, currently covering the most common UI needs.
 - **navigation** → Navigation APIs and components to structure multi-screen applications.

----

-## Layout Differences
+## Cross-Platform Layout

 Although Kdomskia shares most APIs with **Compose Multiplatform**, there are key differences when running on the Web:

-1. **Element dimensions** – In Compose, components often infer and expand to available space automatically.
+1. **Element Dimensions** – In Compose, components often infer and expand to available space automatically.
 On the Web this does not happen, so you must explicitly use modifiers like `fillMaxWidth()`, `fillMaxHeight()`, and `fillMaxSize()` when needed.
-2. **Modifiers** – In Compose you can stack multiple `padding` and `background` modifiers in sequence.
+2. **Background and Padding Stack** – In Compose you can stack multiple `padding` and `background` modifiers in sequence.
 On the Web, due to CSS constraints, this is not possible directly.
 Instead, wrap elements in additional Composables and apply modifiers at each level.
-3. **Scrolling behavior** – On the Web, when scrolling is applied to the window, all elements move.
+3. **Scrolling Behavior** – On the Web, when scrolling is applied to the window, all elements move.
 To keep elements fixed while scrolling, use the `ViewportContainer` component.

-4. **Further differences** – A detailed list of differences is available in [docs/LAYOUT_DIFFERENCES.md](docs/LAYOUT_DIFFERENCES.md).
+A detailed list of differences is available in [CROSS_PLATFORM_LAYOUT_GUIDE](docs/CROSS_PLATFORM_LAYOUT_GUIDE.md).

----

 ## Project Templates